Bhargavp610/Coding-Practice/Problem-Solving/README.md

    - Compare Alice’s and Bob’s ratings element by element.
    - Award points based on higher values and return both scores.

+3. **A Very Big Sum**
+   - Handle very large integers (up to 10^10).
+   - Iterate through the array and accumulate values into a `long` to avoid overflow.

+4. **Diagonal Difference**
+   - Compute the sum of the left-to-right diagonal and the right-to-left diagonal of a square matrix.
+   - Return the absolute difference between these two sums.

 ---
 🔄 I’ll keep adding more problems and approaches here as I solve them.